Doniaahmed22/OurSchoolGpProject/README.md

 ## 🎯 Overview

-The School Management System is designed to streamline educational administration and enhance communication between all stakeholders in the educational process.
-The system provides role-based access control and tailored functionality for different user types.
+This system is designed to streamline communication and management for schools, enabling efficient collaboration among administrators, teachers, students, and parents.

 ## ✨ Features